jsbridge/makemecurly/README.md

 I scraped over 9,000 images from the [curly hair subreddit](http://www.reddit.com/r/curlyhair) on Reddit using the Pushshift API.
 Each of these images is accompanies by a comment from the uploader describing their hair routine and listing the products and product types that they use (this is a rule of the subreddit - if you don't post you're routine, a bot complains!)

 ## The classfication neural network
 I used a pre-trained [VGG16 model](https://neurohive.io/en/popular-networks/vgg16/) with the bottom layers frozen and added two fully connected layers at the end to train a model that classifies each image from Reddit into the hair categories.
 Between the two fully connected layers is a dropout layer to reduce overfitting, and final layer uses a softmax activation function.
 The model is trained using the labeled Figaro1k image set, and the input images are masked to block out the background and other things that may bias the results, such as skin color.
+The classes are straight, wavy, curly, and quite curly.
 ![masks](https://github.com/jsbridge/random_images/blob/master/masks.jpg)

 The accuracy of the model is almost 80% on the test set of images, with good loss, precision, recall, adn f1 scores as well.
 ![acc](https://github.com/jsbridge/random_images/blob/master/VGG_loss_acc.png)
 ![recall](https://github.com/jsbridge/random_images/blob/master/VGG_prec_recall_f1.png)
+The output model can be accessed [here](https://www.dropbox.com/s/u4zs7f2mdv5xg9f/model_saved_VGG_4cat.h5?dl=0).

 ## Natural language processing with Reddit comments
 With the Reddit images classified, I performed natural language processing on the Reddit comments describing the uploader’s routine and products.
 Here is an example of a comment: